-Chip maker Marvell to buy Cavium for $6-billion
+Chip maker Marvell to buy smaller rival Cavium for $6-billion

-Chip maker Marvell Technology Group Ltd said on Monday it would buy smaller rival Cavium Inc in a deal valued at about $6-billion, as it seeks to gain scale in a semiconductor industry that is rapidly consolidating.
+Chip maker Marvell Technology Group Ltd said it would buy smaller rival Cavium Inc in a $6-billion deal, as it seeks to expand its wireless connectivity business in a fast consolidating semiconductor industry.

-Shares of Marvell were up 1 per cent while shares of Cavium were up 7.7 per cent in premarket trading.
+Shares of Marvell were up 1 per cent while shares of Cavium were up 7.7 per cent to $81.70 in premarket trading on Monday.

 Under the deal, Marvell will offer $40.00 per share in cash and 2.1757 of its shares for each Cavium share.